First Russian circumnavigation: Background

 Between 1791 and 1802, the wealthy merchant Thorkler from Reval (Tallinn) undertook several round-the-world and half-round-the-world expeditions on French ships, visiting places such as Petropavlovsk-Kamchatsky, Nootka Island, Canton, and Kolkata.
 Correspondence between Thorkler and Count Nikolay Rumyantsev indicates that Thorkler played a significant role in lobbying for Adam Johann von Krusenstern's expedition and organizing his voyages to Kolkata and Canton from 1805 to 1807.
 Archival documents, like the 1819 Overview of the Russian-American Company, confirm that Russian ships had crossed the equator before Krusenstern's trip.

 Krusenstern served under Mulovsky and was likely familiar with his plans for a Pacific expedition.
 Alongside Lisyansky and Yakov Bering (Note: Yakov Bering graduated from Naval Cadet Corps and was among those Gardes de la Marine who were assigned to the Mulovskii's expedition.
-He died in 1797 after being assigned for a internship in the British Royal Navy.), Krusenstern joined an expedition with the British merchant fleet.
+He died in 1797 after being assigned for an internship in the British Royal Navy.), Krusenstern joined an expedition with the British merchant fleet.
 Between 1793 and 1799, Krusenstern, Lisyansky, and Bering journeyed to North and South America, India, and China.
 In 1799, Krusenstern submitted a plan to statesman Petr Soymonov emphasizing the importance of supplying Russian America and trading with China.
 Irkutsk Governor Larion Nagel also submitted a plan on establishing diplomatic and trading relations with Japan.
 However, due to the ongoing war with France, none of the projects were implemented.